guohaoxiang/NH-Rep/README.md

 The code has been tested on a Ubuntu 18.04 server with CUDA 10.2 installed.

-## Quick try
+## Installation

-Firstly setup the environment with conda:

-        $ conda env create -f environment.yml
-        $ conda activate nhrep
+**Via Docker**

+This is the most convenient way to try _NH\_Rep_, everything is already settled down in the docker.

+        $ docker pull horaceguo/pytorchigr:isg
+        $ docker run --runtime=nvidia --ipc=host --net=host -v /path/to/nh_rep/:/workspace -t -i horaceguo/pytorchigr:isg
+        $ cd /workspace

 Then you can convert the points sampled on B-Rep model in _input\_data_ to implicit representation:

         $ cd conversion
         $ python run.py --conf setup.conf --pt output_data

-Input models are listed in _setup.conf_.
-And the output pt files are in folder _output\_data_, whose zero surfaces can be extracted using ...
+The training will take about 8 minutes to finish.
+Currently we only support one-gpu training, you can set gpu id via _--gpu_ flag.
+The output neural implicit function (broken_bullet_50k_model_h.pt) are stored in folder _output\_data_, whose zero surface can be extracted with our iso-surface generator:

+        $ cd ../output_data
+        $ /usr/myapp/ISG -i broken_bullet_50k_model_h.pt -o broken_bullet_50k.ply -d 8

+You will find the feature-preserving zero-surface mesh (broken_bullet_50k.ply) in _output\_data_.

+**Via Conda**

+You can also setup the environment with conda:

+        $ conda env create -f environment.yml
+        $ conda activate nhrep

+Meanwhile, you need to build iso-surface generator mannually, please refer [here](IsoSurfaceGen/README.md).
+The built executable file lies in _IsoSurfaceGen/build/App/console_pytorch/ISG_console_pytorch_.

+After that, you can conduct implicit conversion and iso-surface extraction as mentioned above.

 ## Data downloading (to do)
 We provide the pre-processed ABC dataset used for training and evaluating ComplexNet [here](https://pan.baidu.com/s/1PStVn2h_kkKtYsc-LYF7sQ?pwd=asdf), which can be extracted by [7-Zip](https://www.7-zip.org/).
 You can find the details of pre-processing pipelines in the [supplemental material](https://haopan.github.io/data/ComplexGen_supplemental.zip) of our paper.